1968 California Golden Bears football team

 The 1968 California Golden Bears football team was an American football team that represented the University of California, Berkeley in the Pacific-8 Conference (Pac-8) during the 1968 NCAA University Division football season.
-In their fifth year under head coach Ray Willsey, the Golden Bears compiled a 7–3–1 record (2–2–1 against Pac-8 opponents), finished in fourth place in the Pac-8, and outscored their opponents by a combined total of 243 to 114.
+In their fifth year under head coach Ray Willsey, the Golden Bears compiled a 7–3–1 record (2–2–1 in Pac-8, fourth) and outscored their opponents 243 to 114.
+Home games were played on campus at California Memorial Stadium in Berkeley, California.

-This year's team came to be known as "The Bear Minimum".
-It was let by Ed White, an All-American and future member of College Hall of Fame.
-Relying on its defense, Cal went 7-3-1 and ranking as high as eighth in the AP poll.
-It won 21–7 at Michigan and beat No. 10 Syracuse 43–0.
-Earning three shutouts it held its opponents to 10.4 points a game.
+This year's team came to be known as "The Bear Minimum", led by defensive lineman Ed White, an All-American and future member of College Hall of Fame.
+Relying on its defense, Cal ranked as high as eighth in the AP poll in early November.
+The Bears won 21–7 at Michigan in the season opener and shut out No. 10 Syracuse 43–0 in late October.
+Earning three shutouts, California held its opponents to 10.4 points a game.
 As of 2011, The Bear Minimum still held Cal's records for opponents' average gains per play – 3.60, as well as the fewest rushing touchdowns per season – five (same as the 1937 "Thunder Team").
 Its average yards per rush was 2.51 which is still second only to the "Thunder Team" with 2.50 yards per rush.

-The team's statistical leaders included Randy Humphries with 1,247 passing yards, Gary Fowler with 665 rushing yards, and Wayne Stewart with 679 receiving yards.
+California's statistical leaders on offense were quarterback Randy Humphries with 1,247 passing yards, Gary Fowler with 665 rushing yards, and Wayne Stewart with 679 receiving yards.